-This document provides additional information about tool parameters but also introduces essential vocabulary and concepts that are important when you analyze your data using the Spatial Statistics tools.
+This document provides additional information about tool parameters and introduces essential vocabulary and concepts that are important when you analyze your data using the Spatial Statistics tools.
 Use this document as a reference when you need additional information about tool parameters.

 - When using shapefiles, keep in mind that they cannot store null values.
 Tools or other procedures that create shapefiles from nonshapefile inputs may store or interpret null values as zero.
 In some cases, nulls are stored as very large negative values in shapefiles.
 This can lead to unexpected results.
 See Geoprocessing considerations for shapefile output for more information.